 - evergreen clippings

-For a good consistency and optimal breakdown of matter, there should roughly be twice the amount of brown to green.
+For a good consistency and optimal breakdown of matter, there should roughly be three times the amount of brown to green.

 Mix up your compost by occasionally turning with a garden fork it to allow air to circulate, and cover it with an old piece of carpet or ply wood to keep the heat in.
 This will help your compost to mature more quickly.